EduArt-Robotik/edu_robocub_rescue_stack/README.md

 Im Rahmen der Suche nach einem Konzept zum Durchqueren der Parqours wurden zwei Algorithmen entwickelt.
 Ein Algorithmus wurde vollständig neu programmiert, der Andere basiert zu großen Teilen auf dem ROS Navigation Stack 2.
 Die Algorithmen sind in C++ programmiert.
 Alle Tests der beiden Algorithmen wurden in Gazebo mit einem Eduard-Offroad-Roboter auf der TER0_ramp-Strecke durchgeführt.

-### Algorithmus mit Verwendung der Nav2 Navigationsbibliotheken
+### Algorithm using the Nav2 navigation stack

-#### Voraussetzung:
+#### Prerequisites:

-- Für die Simulation ist das lokale klonen des [edu_simulation-repositorys](https://github.com/EduArt-Robotik/edu_simulation) notwendig.
+- For the simulation the [edu_simulation-repository](https://github.com/EduArt-Robotik/edu_simulation) needs to be cloned in a local folder.

-- Um auf den Navigation Stack zugreifen zu können, ist das [navigation2-repostiory](https://github.com/ros-planning/navigation2) lokal zu klonen.
+- In order to use the Nav2 Navigation Stack function library the [navigation2-repostiory](https://github.com/ros-planning/navigation2) needs to be cloned in a local folder.

-- Die speziell für den Eduard-Offroad-Roboter generierten [lattice_primitves](https://github.com/EduArt-Robotik/edu_robocub_rescue_stack/tree/main/lattice_primitives), die sich in diesem Repository im gleichnamigen Ordner befinden, sind im geklonten navigation2-Ordner unter /navigation2/nav2_smac_planner/lattice_primitves abzuspeichern.
-Ohne die lattice_primitives ist die Performance des Planers deutlich schlechter.
+- The [lattice_primitves](https://github.com/EduArt-Robotik/edu_robocub_rescue_stack/tree/main/lattice_primitives) generated especially for the eduard offroad robot, which are located in this repository in the folder "lattice_primitives", have to be stored in the cloned navigation2-repository under the path `/navigation2/nav2_smac_planner/lattice_primitves`.

 #### Launch:

-1. Gazebo starten:
+1. Launch Gazebo:
     `ros2 launch edu_simulation eduard.launch.py`

-2. Parqour „TER0_ramp“ im Reiter „Insert“ auswählen und platzieren.
+2. Select parqour „TER0_ramp“ in the „Insert“ tab and place it in the free space.

-3. Parqour anklicken und in linker Leiste pose einstellen:
+3. Click on parqour and set pose in left bar:
     x: 3,14
     y: 0,6
     z: 0,00